 As a Birth to 5 Community Coalition, we must respond to a community imperative to help allchildren arrive at Kindergarten ready to access the high quality education that our school district is prepared to provide them.
 That goes beyond beginning academic skills.
 It requires that attention be given to the needs of the “whole child”.
 To that end, our coalition partners work together to identify the need and provide support in the areas of communication, cognition, social-emotional development, nutritional needs, and physical growth of children in our community, as well as coaching for parents.
 Priority is given to families who may experience barriers related to language, income level, limited or low level literacy skills, limited access to transportation, or unfamiliarity with processes related to accessing social/community services.

-Community Consolidated School District 93 (CCSD93) , in partnership with 16 community agencies strives to work with children and families from birth to five to improve each student’s school readiness.
-Research supports increased access to resources and supports from ages to building foundational skills from birth to five years old yields promising results in later years.
+Community Consolidated School District 93 (CCSD93) , in partnership with many community agencies and businesses, strives to work with children and families from birth to five to improve each student’s school readiness.
+Research supports increased access to resources and supports, building foundational skills from birth to five years old, which yields promising results in later years.
 This support to families and children requires a coordinated effort and delivery system between early care programs and schools.

 CCSD93 is proud of the diverse ethnicity of our student population.
 The population includes approximately: 47% White, 22% Hispanic, 20% Asian, 7% Black, 3% multi-racial/ethnicity, less than 1% Native American and less than 1% Pacific Islander.
 The poverty level in the district is 44% of student population.